JiangPeng-Scholar/edu/_pages/about.md

 Short Bio
 ===

 I am **Yue WU**, a 4th-year undergraduate student at the [School of the Gifted Young](http://en.scgy.ustc.edu.cn/), [University of Science and Technology of China (USTC)](http://en.ustc.edu.cn/).
-I am interested in high-order numerical methods for PDEs.
+My research interest is high-order numerical methods for PDEs.

 Education